Godman Irvine

-Sir Bryant Godman Irvine (25 July 1909 – 3 May 1992) was a Canadian-born British Conservative politician.
+Sir Bryant Godman Irvine, PC (25 July 1909 – 3 May 1992) was a Canadian-born British Conservative politician.

 Early life

 Irvine was born to William Henry and Ada Mary Irvine and raised in Toronto.
 He was educated at Upper Canada College in Toronto and then moved to Britain to attend St Paul's School and Magdalen College, Oxford, where he was secretary of the Oxford Union.
 He became a barrister, called to the bar by Inner Temple in 1932, and was a farmer.
 During World War II Irvine was a Lieutenant Commander in the Royal Naval Volunteer Reserve.

 Political career

 Irvine contested Wood Green in 1951.
 He was Member of Parliament for Rye from 1955 to 1983.
 He was secretary of the 1922 Committee 1965–66, and from 1976 to 1982 he served as a Deputy Speaker of the House of Commons under George Thomas.

 In the 1986 New Year Honours, Irvine was knighted for political service.